 Some people think the pulp and paper industry will eventually be hindered by the current digital age in which we live.
 While it sounds logical, that’s not the reality of what’s happening.
-In fact, the pulp and paper industry has been thriving and will continue to do so in 2020.
+The pulp and paper industry has been thriving and will continue in 2023.
 Notably, leaders in the industry must continually innovate to meet the changing demands.
-Pulp and paper has adapted to the changes that have occurred in recent years and is continuing to thrive.
-There are also interesting trends that have disrupted the industry.
+Pulp and paper have adapted to the changes that have occurred in recent years and are continuing to thrive.
+However, there are also exciting trends that have disrupted the industry.

-Technology has contributed to the development of a global market that consists of consumers around the world who are committed to sustainability.
-As a result, manufacturers have sought alternatives to petroleum-based products and have identified options that are biodegradable and environmentally-friendly.
+Technology has contributed to developing a global market of consumers committed to sustainability worldwide.
+As a result, manufacturers have sought alternatives to petroleum-based products and have identified biodegradable and environmentally-friendly options.
 These are just some of the changes occurring.
-Check out the many trends below that will transform the pulp and paper industry in 2020.
+Check out the many trends below that will transform the pulp and paper industry in 2023.

 Pulp and Paper Industry Trends